PEXANE2/azure-docs.tr-tr/articles/iot-central/preview/tutorial-define-iot-device-type.md

 ---
-title: Azure IoT Central yeni bir IoT cihaz türü tanımlayın | Microsoft Docs
+title: Define a new IoT device type in Azure IoT Central | Microsoft Docs
-description: Bu öğreticide, Azure IoT Central uygulamanızda yeni bir Azure IoT cihaz şablonu oluşturma, Oluşturucu olarak gösterilir.
-Türü için telemetri, durum, özellik ve komutları tanımlarsınız.
+description: This tutorial shows you, as a builder, how to create a new Azure IoT device template in your Azure IoT Central application.
+You define the telemetry, state, properties, and commands for your type.
 author: rangv
 ms.author: rangv
 ms.date: 10/22/2019